kharissulistiyo/risbl-default-page-after-user-login/README.md

 Main features:

-- Allow web administrato to set the default redirect page after login for user roles
+- Allow web administrato to set default redirect page after login for user roles
-- Allow web administrato to set the default redirect page after login for each user
+- Allow web administrato to set default redirect page after login for each user
-- Allow web administrato to set the default page for WooCommerce user roles
+- Allow web administrato to set default page for WooCommerce user roles
 - Allow web administrato to set to add a new user role and setting its redirect page
 - Allow web administrato to set to remove a custom user role from the application settings list